ralagana/Boiler-plate-RSS-bot/README.md

 2. Create Spaces for Output Messages in Webex App (or skip to step 3 if you have a space/room already)
 3. Obtain RoomId for the space/room
 4. Add Bot created in Step 1 to your space.
+5. Create a .env file and add the required variables below.

 ## Deployment (Local)